logzio/documentation/docs/shipping/Python/python-otel-auto.md

 <TabItem value="local-host" label="Local host">

-## Setup auto-instrumentation for your locally hosted Node.js application and send traces to Logz.io
+## Setup auto-instrumentation for your locally hosted Python application and send traces to Logz.io

 **Before you begin, you'll need**:

-* A Node.js application without instrumentation
+* A Python application without instrumentation
 * An active account with Logz.io
-* Port `4318` available on your host system
+* Port `4317` available on your host system
 * A name defined for your tracing service.
 You will need it to identify the traces in Logz.io.

 <!-- info-box-start:info -->